The Bitch in Yoo: Content

 Over a beat produced by Pete Rock, Common responds to verbal attacks by Westside Connection and its lead rapper Ice Cube.
 He claims that Ice Cube has not released a "dope" album since AmeriKKKa's Most Wanted, that too many of Ice Cube's beats sample George Clinton songs, and that Cube took Common's lyrics from "I Used to Love H.E.R." out of context.

 Samples

-The song contains a sample from "Light My Fire" as performed by Brian Auger's Oblivion Express.
+The song contains a sample from "Light My Fire" as performed by Julie Driscoll with Brian Auger and the Trinity.
 It also contains vocal samples of Raekwon from the track "Eye for a Eye (Your Beef Is Mines)" by Mobb Deep, and "Suspended in Time" by Group Home, as well as a scratched vocal sample from the song "A Bitch Iz A Bitch", by N.W.A.
 The end of the song incorporates a scratched vocal sample from the movie "The Five Heartbeats."
 The opening of the song is taken from the film "The Education of Sonny Carson" scene where a leader of The Hawks Gang proclaims their superiority over the rival Lords.